Caergwrle Castle: History

-Prior to current castle, of which ruins remain, there is thought to have been a hill fort at the site dating from either the late Roman/post Roman period.
+Prior to the current castle, of which ruins remain, there is thought to have been a hill fort at the site dating from either the late Roman/post Roman period.
 Construction of the castle began in 1277, after King Edward I of England gave the lordship of Hope to Dafydd ap Gruffydd as reward for his service in the wars against the Welsh which concluded earlier that year.
 Dafydd, brother to Llywelyn the Great, had fought against the Welsh after being imprisoned by Llywelyn to deny him his inherited land rights.
 Edward declared war in 1276, and afterwards enforced the division of inheritance on Llywelyn under Welsh law.
 This placed Edward in control of Welsh lands previously held by Llywelyn.

-The first reference to the castle appears in the rolls of the Royal Wardrobe, referencing that Edward had sent 100 marks to Dafydd on 12 November 1278 towards the castle, however there is debate between scholars whether this was to aid the initial construction or to help in the upkeep of an already extant building.
+The first reference to the castle appears in the rolls of the Royal Wardrobe, referencing that Edward had sent 100 marks to Dafydd on 12 November 1278 towards the castle; however, there is debate between scholars whether this was to aid the initial construction or to help in the upkeep of an already extant building.
 Notable features included two D-shaped towers and a great circular keep overlooking the approach to the south-east.
 It has been speculated that Dafydd employed English masons to work on the castle, which was apparently unfinished when Dafydd revolted in 1282.
 Edward gathered an army to invade Wales in June.
 He sent Reginald de Grey, 1st Baron Grey de Wilton to take Caergwrle Castle.
 When forces under his command arrived on 16 June, they discovered Dafydd had already retreated and abandoned the location.

 The Welsh had slighted the castle, even blocking up its well.
 Over the following fourteen weeks, Reginald set about restoring the castle.
 He left detailed notes on this venture, showing that it cost £1466 4s.
 5d.
 Edward himself was thought to have been present for a couple of days prior to 6 July to instruct the architect James of Saint George in the reconstruction efforts.
 More than 340 carpenters and over 600 diggers were employed in the repair effort.
-A further 30 to 35 stone masons worked on Caergwrle Castle each week from June through to November.
+A further 30 to 35 stonemasons worked on Caergwrle Castle each week from June through to November.
 A number of wooden buildings are referring to as having been constructed at this point, including a chapel, a bakehouse and several offices for clerks.